What Is a Hybrid App? (Detailed Guide for 2026)

 Flutter

 Flutter is a relative newcomer to the hybrid app development scene.
-It uses Dart programming language which combines the faster development cycles of dynamic languages which use just-in-time (JIT) compilation with the stability and execution speeds of static languages which use ahead-of-time (AOT) compilation.
+It uses Dart programming language, which combines the faster development cycles of dynamic languages, using just-in-time (JIT) compilation with the stability and execution speeds of static languages.
+This uses ahead-of-time (AOT) compilation.
 The result is a flexible framework that can achieve native performance with AOT and web interoperability with JIT.

 Empower code reuse and cross-platform compatibility with hybrid apps

 In this article, we discussed what a hybrid app is and how they are built.
 While definitions vary from platform to platform, a hybrid app is basically any app built with a combination of web and mobile development technologies for the purposes of code reuse and cross-platform compatibility.
-Eager to build your own hybrid app?
-Hire a hybrid app developer on Upwork today!
+Browse hybrid‑app developers on Upwork and get your project started today.